How to Convert RTMP to HLS for Live Video Streaming in 2024

 Have you heard of HLS streaming?
 If you haven’t, you must know it is an essential piece of streaming protocol technology.

-Apple created HLS streaming to allow video streaming on mobile devices with an iOS operating system, such as the iPhone and iPad.
+Apple created the HLS streaming protocol to allow video streaming on mobile devices with an iOS operating system, such as the iPhone and iPad.

 That was necessary because mobile devices using the iOS operating system were not compatible with Flash Player and the RTMP technology used by Flash Player.